- About the Library

 Library users are expected to abide by the college’s computer use policy.
 Library users, including visitors, can obtain access to the internet from their personal laptops provided they have the most recent anti-virus software and operating system updates installed.
 Ask any library staff member for assistance.

 The laptops available for checkout from Thorndike Library are primarily for enrolled student use as a supplement to the computers available in the Neva Goodwin Computer Lab.
-There are two Dell laptops laptops for in-library-use only with the exception of class presentations.
+There are two Dell laptops for in-library-use only with the exception of class presentations.
 There are two laptops, one Mac and one PC, with Adobe for graphic design needs.
-Five Dell laptops are available for 3-day, out-of-the-library use; extended use needs should be directed to Computer Services.
+Six laptops are available for 3-day, out-of-the-library use; extended use needs should be directed to Trisha Cantwell or Zach Soares.

 The copyright law of the United States (Title 17 U.S. Code) governs the making of photocopies and other reproductions of copyrighted material.
 Library users are expected to act in accordance with this law.
 Library users may wish to consult our copyright guide.